 Follow Making Tracks on Instagram, here, or on Facebook, here.

-The Cradle Mountain – Lake St. Clair National Park – where these photos were taken – is the traditional lands of the Lairmairrener nation.
+The Nitmiluk National Park – where these photos were taken – is on the traditional country of the Jawoyn tribe.
 I respectfully acknowledge the Traditional Owners of these lands and waters on which I was able to traverse, learn, and appreciate – and pay respect to the First Nations Peoples and their elders, past, present and future.